zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![The PDF document link is highlighted and the underlying URL is highlighted at the bottom of the browser window.](media/web-app-policy-holder-details-file-path.png "PolicyConnect")

-6. Now, select the link under **File Path**, and the policy document will be downloaded.
+6. Now, select the link under **File Path**, and download the policy document.

     ![The download policy document is displayed.](media/policy-document-download.png "PolicyConnect")